Skip to main content

 Campus Partners

-The Chancellor’s Associates Scholars Program resides in Student Affairs and relies on the partnership and support of several Student Affairs units, including:
+The Chancellor’s Associates Scholars Program resides in Student Retention and Success and relies on the partnership and support of several campus partners, including:

 • Academic Enrichment Programs